 The airways and lungs are constantly exposed to pathogens in the external environment; the upper airways and oropharynx in particular are colonized with so-called normal flora.
 Microaspiration of these pathogens from the upper respiratory tract is a regular occurrence, but these pathogens are readily dealt with by lung host defense mechanisms.
 Pneumonia develops when

 Occasionally, infection develops when pathogens reach the lungs via the bloodstream or by contiguous spread from the chest wall or mediastinum.
-Another recently identified potential pathway of pneumonia development is dysbiosis in the resident microbiome of the lung.
+Another potential pathway of pneumonia development is dysbiosis in the resident microbiome of the lung.

 Upper airway defenses include salivary IgA, proteases, and lysozyme; growth inhibitors produced by normal flora; and fibronectin, which coats the mucosa and inhibits adherence.

 Nonspecific lower airway defenses, including cough and mucociliary clearance, prevent infection in airspaces.
 Specific lower airway defenses include various pathogen-specific immune mechanisms, including IgA and IgG opsonization, antimicrobial peptides, anti-inflammatory effects of surfactant, phagocytosis by alveolar macrophages, and T-cell–mediated immune responses.
 These mechanisms protect most people against infection.

 Numerous conditions alter the normal flora (eg, systemic illness, undernutrition, hospital exposure, antibiotic exposure) or impair these defenses (eg, altered mental status, cigarette smoking, nasogastric or endotracheal intubation, disorders or drugs that suppress the immune system).
 Pathogens that then reach airspaces can multiply and cause pneumonia.